 “We collected some things that day,” she recounts.
 “And then that evening I put together spreadsheets, and things for volunteers to sign up for people to donate food and money and for residents to get the free food.”

 In Martin’s words, over the next day or two: “It blew up.”
 Overnight she not only had hundreds of requests for food, but hundreds of people showing up to volunteer and over $10,000 raised.

-This past year the #FeedtheWest network has taken a two pronged approach to fighting food apartheid in thier community.
-Wth the support of Black Lives Matter Louisville and the organization Change Today Change Tomorrow, who help manage the finances and organize volunteers, #FeedtheWest has turned to protesting Krogers in an attempt to get better quality food and make them more responsive to the community that they serve.
+This past year the #FeedtheWest network has taken a two pronged approach to fighting food apartheid in their community.
+With the support of Black Lives Matter Louisville and the organization Change Today Change Tomorrow, who help manage the finances and organize volunteers, #FeedtheWest has turned to protesting Krogers in an effort to get better quality food and make them more responsive to the community that they serve.
 Despite over a year of protests, including a hunger strike that Martin participated in, they’ve only recently convinced the market to start supplying organic food.

 Fighting this large, billion dollar company is not going to make adequate and efficient change that the area needs.
 Creating a new space, and system of accessing food on their own terms, was the only alternative.